Skip to content

 Over time, systems analysts can advance to positions like project manager, IT director, and chief technology officer (CTO), especially with expertise or experience in other areas of information technology.
 Higher positions often manage teams of analysts or other IT professionals and oversee the implementation and management of computer systems and IT infrastructure.

-The average pay range of a system analyst is between $52,000 to $104,000 per year in the United States.
+The average pay range of a system analyst in the United States is between $53,000 to $106,000 per year, depending on experience, industry, and location.
 However, the average systems analyst salary estimates can vary based on multiple factors, like location, industry, work experience level, education, and skill specialization.

-According to Payscale, the average systems analyst base salary breaks down as follows:
+According to 2026 Payscale data, the average systems analyst base salary breaks down as follows:

 • Entry-level: $60,316 per year